Elsa Pataky: Personal life

-Pataky dated French actor Michaël Youn from 2004-06 and American actor Adrien Brody from 2006-09.
+Pataky dated French actor Michaël Youn from 2004–06 and American actor Adrien Brody from 2006–09.
 She started dating Australian actor Chris Hemsworth in early 2010 after meeting through their mutual representatives.
 Pataky and Hemsworth married during the Christmas holidays in 2010.
-They have three children together: a daughter and twin sons.
+They have three children together: a daughter, India Rose Hemsworth, and twin sons.
 In 2015, the family moved from Los Angeles to Byron Bay, Australia.

 In September 2012, Pataky won €310,000 in a ruling by the Supreme Court of Spain against publishing group Ediciones Zeta, owner of the magazine Interviu which in March 2007 published topless photos of Pataky that had been taken with a long lens while she was changing clothes during a photoshoot for Elle magazine.
-The Zeta group said it would appeal against the decision.